 To continue to scaffold development with their professional statements.
 This includes professional philosophy and personal code of ethics.
 Starting Fall 2020, from recommendations from assessment, two mandatory consultations with faculty were added to the course, first in beginning draft and then last draft of Code of Ethics and Professional Philosophy.
-This change was effective for the 2021-22 academic year and will continue for 2022-23.
-An area of improvement and reflection is that is Synthesis of Faith.
-This has not necessarily been scaffolded due to the fact that the department wants it to be authentic reflection of who they are.
-However, more discussion of how we integrate faith in our professional voice will be implemented.
+This practice of two consultations on professional statements is now part of the fabric of this course.
+Fall 2023 and spring 2024, will continue to articulate how faith can be intertwined into their professional statements and philosophies.
+However, the department wants to focus on the authentic synthesis of faith of who they are and not write what they think we want them to write.